wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 As I said, all of this makes up a small embedded ARM computer and except for the VGA controller and the front panel everything works just fine with Linux.
-I had to add some ugly hacks to the USB device driver to make it work, but it really wasn't that hard to get everything to work.
+I had to add some ugly hacks to the USB device driver, but it really wasn't that hard to get everything to work.

 Signal Processing
 =================